 Parents have the right to withdraw their children from the sex education components of RSE.
 That means the lessons that cover physical aspects of sexual development and intimate relationships, and sexual health.
-Requests for withdrawal should be put in writing and addressed to the head teacher.
-A copy of withdrawal requests will be placed in the pupil's file. directed in the first instance to the Assistant Headteacher with responsibility for the delivery of RSE (jonathan.kennedy@bvga.bdat-academies.org).
-The head teacher The Assistant Headteacher, in close liaison with the Headteacher and other relevant senior leaders, will discuss any such request with parents and take appropriate action.
+Requests for withdrawal should be directed in the first instance to the Assistant Headteacher with responsibility for the delivery of RSE (jonathan.kennedy@bvga.bdatacademies.org).
+The Assistant Headteacher, in close liaison with the Headteacher and other relevant senior leaders, will discuss any such request with parents and take appropriate action.